discretize/discretize-guides/builds/thief/condi-specter/index.md

 cmGuide: ""
 ---
 <Warning>
 <Specialization text="Condi Specter" name="Specter"/> is a very strong build in long-phased fights like Kinfall, Silent Surf and Sunqua Peak, especially as a <Boon name="Alacrity"/> provider.
 Outside of these fractals it falls massively behind other builds and is not recommended to be played.
 If you are gearing <Specialization text="Condi Alacrity Specter" name="Specter"/>, we recommend gearing <BuildLink build="Power Renegade" specialization="Renegade"/> to play on the other CM encounters and T4s.

-With the introduction of Visions of Eternity, Antiquary is also a great thief specialization, which relies on <Trait id="2393"/> to provide alacrity at a shorter (240) radius.
+With the introduction of Visions of Eternity, antiquary is also a great thief specialization, which relies on <Trait id="2393"/> to provide alacrity at a shorter (240) radius.
 If you and your group know what they are doing, antiquary can also be a great pick, but spectre is the all-time classic.
+If you are a thief enjoyer and want to play a healer, ask on discord about cele heal spectre.
 </Warning>

 The **<Specialization text="Condi Specter" name="Specter"/>** is a high DPS condition build with great CC, decent party support and a strong precast.